 Retired Employees Offer Scholarships

-Four 2011 graduates of the Olathe high schools were awarded $500 scholarships by the Olathe Public Schools Retired Employees Association.
-OPS-REA conducted fundraisers through Outback Steakhouse restaurants, a Bunco night, and performances at MidAmerica Nazarene University’s Bell Cultural Events Center.
+Four 2015 graduates of the Olathe high schools will receive $500 scholarships from the Olathe Public Schools Retired Employees Association.
+OPS-REA conducted fundraisers through Texas Roadhouse restaurants, a Bunco night, and performances at MidAmerica Nazarene University’s Bell Cultural Events Center.

 These efforts fund scholarships for Olathe graduates intending to pursue education degrees in the state of Kansas.